meap/runecs/README.md

 ### Run

-The process runs using the last task definition.
-Using the `--image-tag` parameter creates a new task definition with which to run the process.
+Executes the process using the last available task definition.
+You can pick a specific docker tag by using the `--image-tag` argument.
+In this case, it changes the task definition and inserts the specified docker tag.

 The task is run asynchronously by default.
 Using the `--wait` argument, the task starts synchronously and returns the EXIT code of the container.